camwestwood/xapi/generic/view.md

-# resource_viewed generic statement template
+# resource_viewed generic Statement template

 ## Purpose
-This generic statement template describes viewing something.
-Use this template to create a specific viewing statement template, for example for a student viewing stats in a student app.
+This generic Statement template describes the structure and terms to record the experience of viewing a resource on a platform.
+Use this template to create a specific viewing Statement template, for example for a student viewing stats in a student app.

-The entities and properties described here represent a typical statement template.
-Further properties or constraints could be defined to create a login statement template for a more specific purpose.
+The entities and properties described here represent a typical Statement template.
+Further properties or constraints could be defined to create a login Statement template for a more specific purpose.

-Natural language example of a typical login statement: "John Smith viewed a module in his university Moodle VLE.."
+Natural language example of a typical view Statement: "John Smith viewed a module in his university Moodle VLE."

-This template defines the structure and terms to record the experience of viewing a resource on a platform.

 Examples: